![]() |

 ![]() The same Ford from The Seven Crystal Balls |

-| The four versions of this 1937 Ford together.
+Four versions of this 1937 Ford are shown in this page.
 There is a fifth example in the original version of the "Black gold" published in French in the Petit Vingtième (see also: "all cars").
-It must have been a truly popular car in Belgium for Hergé to have used and re-used it... | |||||
+It must have been a truly popular car in Belgium for Hergé to have used and re-used it...
+An explanation: Hergé worked together with the Belgian "Revue Ford" between 1937 and 1939. | |||||

-| The Crab with the Golden Claws | |||||
+The Crab with the Golden Claws | |||||

 ![]() Renault NN |